Sanctions against Russia: USA Coalition vs. Russian Coalition

 Sanctions against Russia: USA Coalition versus Russian Coalition

-Since the start of the Ukraine War, countries worldwide split into two groups namely, the USA Coalition that includes countries who joined the sanctions against Russia and Russian Coalition that includes countries who not joined the sanctions against Russia, yet the reasons to join or not to join a specific coalition differ between countries.
-Nevertheless, there are countries like Turkey that sit on the fence between the USA Coalition and Russian Coalition, yet at the end of the day, what’s count to which coalition the country had decided to join, namely if the country decided or not to join the sanctions against Russia, despite the pressure from the other side.
+Since the start of the Ukraine War, countries worldwide split into two groups (see Appendix I below) : i) The USA Coalition that includes countries that joined the sanctions against Russia. ii) Russian Coalition that includes countries that did not join the sanctions against Russia.
+Although the reasons to join or not to join a specific coalition differ between countries.
+Nevertheless, there are countries like Turkey that ‘sit on the fence’ between the USA Coalition and the Russian Coalition, yet at the end of the day, what matters is which coalition the country decided to join, namely if the country decides or not to join the sanctions against Russia, despite the pressure from the other side.

 Grounds for Joining a Certain Coalition